byu-oit-appdev/sans-server-swagger/README.md

 - *development* - [OPTIONAL] If true then mocks will automatically be produced from examples when a controller does not exist.
 Additionally not all controllers must exist.
 If set to false then all controller implementations must exist.
 Defaults to `false`.

-- *error* - [OPTIONAL] A function that defines the response body to use in case of error.
+- *exception* - [OPTIONAL] A function that will get called if the middleware is unable to provide an expected response.
+This function will receive two parameters: 1) res - the response object, and 2) state - the current response state data.
+Use the response object to make any modifications to the response before it is returned.

+    This function will be called when 1) the response does not meet the response schema defined by swagger, 2) the response uses a status code that is not defined by swagger, 3) the request has invalid input, and 4) when a response is not implemented.

 - *ignoreBasePath* - [OPTIONAL] If true then the swagger base path will not be used in the routes.
 Defaults to `false`.